matthew-bahloul/fh_website/README.md

-# fh_website
+# Future Holotape's Website

-website for future holotape
+Main website for Future Holotape

+Contains sections for Music, Merchandise, and Contact